EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 "Wait here," she said.

 Almost fifteen minutes passed.
 They almost left.
 As they were standing, she appeared again, a wad of bills in hand.
-She'd plucked them from inside an ATM, though she didn't tell him that.
+She'd plucked them from inside an ATM, though she didn't tell them that.

 They hesitated.
 Opportunities like this came with a cost.